-Walkowitz has published widely in the fields of modernist studies, twentieth-century British literature, the contemporary novel, and world literature.
-Her most recent essay is “Close Reading in an Age of Global Writing,” which appeared in MLQ in 2013.
+Walkowitz has published widely in the fields of modernist studies, twentieth-century British fiction, the contemporary novel, and world literature.
+Recent contributions include "Close Reading in an Age of Global Writing," which appeared in MLQ in 2013, and "Translating the Untranslatable: An Interview with Barbara Cassin," which appeared in Public Books in June 2014.
 She is the editor or coeditor of seven books, including Immigrant Fictions: Contemporary Literature in an Age of Globalization (2007), Bad Modernisms (2006, with Douglas Mao), and The Turn to Ethics (with Marjorie Garber and Beatrice Hanssen, 2000).
 From 2008-2012, she was an editor of the journal Contemporary Literature.
-She has served on the advisory board of the American Comparative Literature Association and as trustee and Program Chair of the Modernist Studies Association.
+She has served on the advisory board of the American Comparative Literature Association; as Program Chair of the Modernist Studies Association; and as Chair of the MLA Divisions on Prose Fiction and Twentieth-Century English Literature.
 At Rutgers, Walkowitz runs a seminar series on Modernism & Globalization.

 Professor Walkowitz is the recipient of several major national and university fellowships, including a Marshall Scholarship, a Javits Fellowship, an ACLS Fellowship, a National Humanties Center Fellowship, a Radcliffe Institute Fellowship, and three teaching prizes from the University of Wisconsin-Madison.